 I think I pretty much say this about every flower (except a few), but okay, I’m going to go ahead and say it – I love annual flowers.
 They are the workhorse of flower gardens; when the perennials finish with their debut, the annuals just keep on blooming and blooming.
 Seriously, I have had snapdragons blooming into November and that’s here in the frozen tundra of Minnesota.
 There has to be hundreds and hundreds of varieties of annuals.
-The Best Annual Flowers I’m sharing today are classic flower and easy to grow.
+The Best Annual Flowers I’m sharing today are classic flowers and easy to grow.
 These flowers can stand on their own or can be mixed in with perennials for continuous color in your gardens throughout the summer.

 What are Annual Flowers